GAL (paramilitary group)

-GAL (an acronym for Grupos Antiterroristas de Liberación, "Antiterrorist Liberation Groups") were death squads illegally established by officials of the Spanish government to fight against ETA, the principal Basque separatist militant group.
+GAL (Spanish: Grupos Antiterroristas de Liberación, "Antiterrorist Liberation Groups") were death squads illegally established by officials of the Spanish government during the Basque conflict to fight against ETA, the main Basque separatist militant group.
 They were active from 1983 to 1987 under Spanish Socialist Workers' Party (PSOE)-led governments.

-At trial, it was proven that they were financed by high-ranking officials in the Ministry of the Interior.
-The daily newspaper El Mundo played an important role in exposing GAL when it published a comprehensive series of articles about the squads.
+GAL's activities, known as "the dirty war", primarily targeted ETA members and Basque nationalists, with attacks occurring mainly in the Basque country on the French side of the Spanish-French border, but kidnappings and torture also took place in Spain.
+The daily newspaper El Mundo played a crucial role in exposing GAL.
+Several Spanish police officers and government officials were convicted and imprisoned when the operation ended.
+The death squads were an important issue during the 1996 election, when the PSOE was defeated by José María Aznar's People's Party (PP) for the first time.

 Background

 GAL operated primarily in the Basque country on the French side of the Spanish-French border, but kidnappings and torture also took place in Spain.
 Most victims (at least 27 dead and 26 injured) were ETA members or activist Basque nationalists, but some were not known to have links to ETA or any other organization advocating political violence.
 GAL was active from 1983 to 1987, a period known as la guerra sucia ("the dirty war") in Spanish history.